-Zao Snow Monster Festival (蔵王温泉樹氷まつり) is held from late December to early March, featuring several special events including the light up at night which illuminates the vast hill with hundreds of snow monsters.
+Zao Snow Monster Festival (蔵王温泉樹氷まつり) is held from late December to late February, featuring several special events including the light up at night which illuminates the vast hill with hundreds of snow monsters.

 Fee: 3,000 yen for return ropeway

 Tokamachi Snow Festival (十日町雪まつり) is one of the most traditional snow festivals in Japan, which started in 1950 (the same year as Sapporo Snow Festival).
 The festival is held in Tokamachi City, Niigata Prefecture for 3 days in mid February.
 Niigata is one of the most popular getaway for skiing/snowboarding from Tokyo where you can access by Shinkansen (bullet train) within a few hours.

-In 2020, Tokamachi Snow Festival celebrates its 71st year anniversary.
-The festival features numbers of snow and ice sculptures and statues which are displayed at several locations in the city during the festival.
+Tokamachi Snow Festival features numbers of snow and ice sculptures and statues which are displayed at several locations in the city during the festival.
 Besides, there will be special events take place at the large snow stage including live performance of dance, songs, and light and fireworks display.
 Visitors can also enjoy delicious local food and drinks at the venue.

 Date: mid February

 6. Yunishigawa Onsen Kamakura Festival

 Another spectacular Kamakura festival takes place in Kanto region, Yunishigawa Onsen Kamakura Festival (湯西川温泉かまくら祭) is held at Yunishigawa Onsen town in the deep mountain of Tochigi Prefecture from late January to early March annually.
 The festival features hundreds of large and small Kamakura statues.
 At night, countless of small Kamakura lanterns with candles lightens up the traditional Onsen town and creates the magical scenery of snow winter wonderland.